yuenshui/loopback4/packages/authentication/authentication-system.md

 The next diagram, using the JWT authentication strategy as an example, draws two API flows:

 - Login: user login with email+password
-- Verify: verify the logged in user
+- Verify: verify the logged-in user

 along with the responsibilities divided among different services:

-- LoopBack core: resolve a strategy based on the endpoint's corresponding authentication metadata, invoke the authentication action provided as strategy function.
+- LoopBack core: resolve a strategy based on the endpoint's corresponding authentication metadata, invoke the authentication action provided as strategy functions.

 - Authentication strategy provider:
-  - (login flow) verify user credentials and return a token that tracks user.
+  - (login flow) verify user credentials and return a token that tracks the user.
   - (verify flow) verify the token and decode user profile from it.

 - Authentication services: some utility services that can be injected in the strategy class.
 (Each service's functionalities will be covered in the next section)